European hare: Food and hunting

 Across Europe, over five million European hares are taken by hunters, making it probably the most important game mammal on the continent.
 This popularity has threatened regional varieties such as those of France and Denmark, through large-scale importing of hares from Eastern European countries such as Hungary.
 Hares have traditionally been hunted in Britain by beagling and hare coursing.
 In beagling, the hare is tracked by a party of small hunting dogs, beagles, followed by the human hunters on foot.
 In Britain, the 2004 Hunting Act banned hunting of hares with dogs, so the 60 beagle packs now use artificial "trails", or may hunt rabbits instead.
 Hare coursing with greyhounds was once an aristocratic pursuit, forbidden to lower social classes.
-More recently, informal hare coursing became a lower class activity and was conducted without the landowner's permission; it is also now illegal.
+More recently, informal hare coursing became a lower-class activity and was conducted without the landowner's permission; it is also now illegal.
+Despite its illegality, hare coursing continues, often causing damage to agricultural land where hunters trespass into farms in pursuit of a hare.
 In Scotland concerns have been raised over the rise in numbers of hares shot under license.

 Hare is traditionally cooked by jugging: a whole hare is cut into pieces, marinated and cooked slowly with red wine and juniper berries in a tall jug that stands in a pan of water.
 It is traditionally served with (or briefly cooked with) the hare's blood and port wine.
 Hare can also be cooked in a casserole.
 The meat is darker and more strongly flavoured than that of rabbits.
 Young hares can be roasted; the meat of older hares becomes too tough for roasting, and may be slow-cooked.

 Status

 Hare on cultivated ground.
 The intensification of agricultural practices has caused a decline in their populations.

 The International Union for Conservation of Nature has evaluated the European hare's conservation status as being of least concern.
 However, declines in populations in populations of the species have been noted in many areas since the 1960s.
 These have been associated with the intensification of agricultural practices, climate change and an increase in predators.
 Agriculture has created less diverse habitats which the hare prefers.
 The species has benefited from the establishment of green zones with a more diverse food sources.
 In France, Spain, and in Greece, the restocking by hares brought from outside the region has been identified as a threat to regional gene pools.
-To counteract this, Spain started a captive breeding program, and the relocation of some individuals from one location to another has increased genetic variety.
+To counteract this, Spain began a captive breeding program, and the relocation of some individuals from one location to another has increased genetic variety.
 The Bern Convention lists the hare under Appendix III as a protected species.
 Several countries, including Norway, Germany, Austria and Switzerland, have placed the species on their Red Lists as "near threatened" or "threatened".